puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 Summary
 -----

 You have now performed the core workflows of an intermediate Puppet user.
-In the course of their normal work, intermediate users will:
+In the course of their normal work, intermediate users:

 * Download and modify Forge modules to fit their deployment's needs.
 * Create new modules and write new classes to manage many types of resources, including files, services, packages, user accounts, and more.